 Do you know someone in your life who needs to take the time to sit down and write a living will?
 Whether it’s your elder mother or your beloved grandparents, countless clients come to us asking what they can do to convince the important people in their lives to take the necessary legal precautions to protect their estate and make crucial decisions regarding how their affairs should be managed if they are ever incapacitated.

 Draft a Living Will Before it’s Too Late

-Too many years ago at too young an age, my mother ended up on life support with no hope of recovery.
-At that time, the concept of a living will was gaining momentum but still, few had them.
-My mother was like most, she had nothing but a will in place.
-All of her seven children were between the ages of twenty one and forty and were asked for our input regarding prolonged life support treatments.
+Too many years ago and at too young an age, my mother ended up on life support with no hope of recovery.
+At that time, the concept of a living will was gaining momentum, but still, few people actually had them.
+My mother, like many people, only had a will in place.
+And while a will addresses financial matters, it does not cover health issues.
+So when her health started to decline, all of her seven children who were between the ages of twenty-one and forty were asked for our input regarding prolonged life support treatments.

 If it is a group, like your seven children, the majority rules.
-This kind of situation can be a recipe for disaster or a lawsuit.
-The hospitals and doctors do not want to bear the burden of deciding on your future.
-If the family cannot agree, the hospital is going to find a way to get a judge to make that decision.
+This kind of situation can be a recipe for disaster or even a heated legal battle.
+Hospitals and doctors do not want to bear the burden of deciding on a person’s future.
+If the family cannot agree, the hospital is going to find a way to get a judge to make the decision.

 We Can Draft Your Living Will & Help Avoid Legal Complications